Jan Cossiers

 Jan Cossiers (Antwerp, 15 July 1600 – Antwerp, 4 July 1671) was a Flemish painter and draughtsman.
 Cossiers' earliest works were Caravaggesque genre works depicting low life scenes.
 Later in his career he painted mostly history and religious subjects as well as portraits.
 Cossiers was one of the leading painters in Antwerp after Rubens' death in 1640 and one of the most original colorists in 17th-century Flanders.
+He was an accomplished draughtsman who created some sensitive portrait drawings executed in a very varied and fluid manner.

 Life

 Jan Cossiers was the son of Antoon, a watercolor painter, and Maria van Cleef.
 He was baptized in the Antwerp Cathedral on 15 July 1600.
 He received his first training from his father and then moved to the studio of the prominent portrait and history painter Cornelis de Vos.

 He travelled to Aix-en-Provence in France in 1623, where he stayed with and studied under the Dutch painter Abraham de Vries.
 He visited Rome where he is recorded in October 1624.
 In Rome he likely saw work of Caravaggio, which had an important influence on his work.
 He was back in Aix-en-Provence in 1626.
 Here he met Nicolas-Claude Fabri de Peiresc, the famous humanist and close friend of Peter Paul Rubens.
 Peiresc recommended Cossiers to Rubens.
 He also met up with other Flemish and Dutch artists such as Simon de Vos and Johan Geerlof as is shown by the group portrait by Simon de Vos referred to as Gathering of Smokers and Drinkers.
 This portrait is believed to show the three artist friends enjoying a smoke and a drink together during their residence in Aix-en Provence.